msv-lab/llm-play/README.md

 ## Batch Processing

-When either the number of models or prompts or responses is greater than one, the tool operates in batch mode.
+When the number of models or prompts or responses exceeds one, the tool operates in batch mode.
 For example, to sample 10 responses from two models (`qwen2.5-7b-instruct` and `qwen2.5-coder-7b-instruct`) with a temperature of 0.5, use the command:

     llm-play --prompt prompts/question1.md \
              --model qwen2.5-72b-instruct qwen2.5-7b-instruct \